luizniero/psyBERTpt/README.md

 # psyBERTpt
-psyBERTpt: A Clinical NER model specialized in psychiatric health notes

-psyBERTpt is one of the few language models for clinical NER available in Portuguese, such as BioBERTpt PUC models.
+psyBERTpt is a Clinical NER model specialized in psychiatric health notes.
+It is one of the few language models for clinical NER available in Portuguese, such as BioBERTpt PUC models.

 HuggingFaceAPI: https://huggingface.co/psybertpt/psyBERTpt/

-psyBERTpt is a NER model built from the fine tuning of BERT-portuguese-large-cased.
+psyBERTpt is trained over the fine tuning of BERT-portuguese-large-cased with a specialized annotated psychiatric notes corpus.

-psyBERTpt used, in the fine tuning stage, a corpus composed of 300 medical records of admission to a specialized psychiatric hospital, which was annotated by 5 doctors and nurses specialized in psychiatry in the following NER categories:
+We used, in the fine tuning stage of psyBERTpt, a corpus composed of 300 medical records of admission to a specialized psychiatric hospital, which was annotated by 5 doctors and nurses specialized in psychiatry in the following NER categories:

 - Self-Destructive Behavior
 - Diagnosis